PCR Wound Analysis

 Ideally, two biopsies should be performed to include both the base of the ulcer (for malignancy) and the wound margin (for inflammatory causes).

-Submitting a Specimen
+Submitting a specimen

 Submitting an E-swab for Wound PCR